astrobem/FINAL-VERSION/README.md

-# FINAL-VERSION
-## This is final version of CanSat made by group of students called "AstroBem".
+# This is final version of CanSat made by group of students called "AstroBem".

 ### Here are some photos of our progress!